Grover-c13/PokeGOAPI-Java/README.md

 ## Contributing
   - Fork it!
   - Create your feature branch: `git checkout -b my-new-feature`
-  - Commit your changes: `git commit -am 'Usefull information about your new features'`
+  - Commit your changes: `git commit -am 'Useful information about your new features'`
   - Push to the branch: `git push origin my-new-feature`
   - Submit a pull request on the `Development` branch :D